code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 The [type of JMS message]({{ site.url }}/jms-message-types-properties-overview.html#jms-message-body) depends on the type of the object being passed.
 In the case of a `String`, a JMS `TextMessage` will be created.

-> For more detailed information on how to send JMS messages check the [Spring JmsTemplate Example]({{ site.url }}/spring-jms-jmstemplate-example.html).
+> For more detailed information on how to send JMS messages, check the [Spring JmsTemplate Example]({{ site.url }}/spring-jms-jmstemplate-example.html).

 {% highlight java %}
 package com.codenotfound.jms;